The Anchor Study: Digitally Delivered Intervention for Reducing Problematic Substance Use

 Detailed Description

 Phase II will evaluate the efficacy of W-SUDs in a large scale RCT relative to a psychoeducation control condition.
-Primary outcomes will be measures of the quantity and frequency of substance use including number of substance use occasions, heavy drinking days (if applicable) and percent of days abstinent.
+Primary outcomes will be measures of the quantity and frequency of substance use including number of substance use occasions, heavy drinking days (if applicable) and percent reduction in substance use occasions.
 Additionally, Phase II will evaluate whether W-SUDs results in a greater reduction in substance-related problems compared to a psychoeducation control group and explore if engagement with W-SUDs, relative to psychoeducation control,

 1. improves symptoms of depression and anxiety;